SimonSimCity/CouchbaseBundle/README.md

 automate import and export of design documents, stored in Couchbase and adds all Couchbase actions to the timeline in the Symfony2 profiler.

+It requires the pecl module for couchbase in 2.0 or later.

 ## Installation

 Require [`simonsimcity/couchbase-bundle`](https://packagist.org/packages/simonsimcity/couchbase-bundle)